joshooaj/MuxMinus/ISSUES.md

 ### Enable users to delete jobs

 Add a "select all" checkbox at the left side of the table header in the jobs table, and add a checkbox to the left of each job.
 Allow the user to select one or all jobs and while there is at least one job selected, allow the user to click a "Delete" button above the table to the right.

+### REST API Support

+Users can now generate an API key and use the service through a REST API.
+The API documentation is built into the web interface, accessible via the "API" navigation button.
+Users can generate, regenerate, or delete their API key from the API management page.
+All core endpoints (upload, jobs, downloads) support both JWT and API key authentication via the Authorization header.

+**Key Features:**

+- Generate/regenerate/delete API keys
+- Built-in API documentation with examples
+- Support for multipart file uploads
+- Job management via API
+- Individual or batch stem downloads
+- Full authentication with Bearer token format